Complaints of a Sexual Nature

 We recognize that coming forward with a complaint of a sexual nature can be very difficult.
 If you feel you have experienced sexual abuse or sexual misconduct by a Registered Dietitian or Registered Nutritionist, please contact the Complaints Director at 780-448-0059.
 Your concern will be handled in a supportive and respectful manner.
 The Complaints Director will assist you in exploring the complaint process.

-If you then decide to make a formal complaint, it must be submitted using the Complaint Form, to the Complaints Director of the College.
+If you then decide to make a formal complaint, it should be submitted using the Complaint Form, to the Complaints Director of the College.

 1320-10123 99 Street